 When reviewing your loan options, pay particular attention to the interest rate, fees, and repayment terms and incentives for each loan before making your decision.

-The loan programs available to medical students at Quinnipiac include:
+Below, you'll find details on loan programs available to medical students at Quinnipiac, including:

-- Federal Stafford Loans - Eligibility determined by your Free Application for Federal Student Aid (FAFSA)
+- Federal Direct Loans - Eligibility determined by your Free Application for Federal Student Aid (FAFSA)

 - Federal Graduate PLUS Loans - Eligibility determined by your FAFSA

 - Private Alternative Loans - Eligibility determined by credit worthiness and lender criteria